 Paul called an ambulance, and immediately, the stroke services team at Baystate Medical Center thrummed into action and were ready to perform scan and other diagnostics when the Engels arrived.

-It was clear she’d suffered a severe stroke, says neurosurgeon Dr. Farhad Bahrassa.
+Neurosurgeon Dr. Farhad Bahrassa said it was clear she’d suffered a severe stroke.
 Engels was given an intravenous course of a clot-busting drug, Tissue Plasminogen Activator (TPA), and was evaluated by Bahrassa for further treatment.

 Less than two hours after her husband found her, Bahrassa removed a one-inch clot blocking a critical artery in this 78-year-old woman’s brain.
 Two days later, Engels walked out of Baystate, virtually unaffected.